-Print a copy of Internet Scavenger Hunt -Activity Guide for each pair of students.

-Print a copy of Strange Yet True Animals

-Activity Guide for each pair of students.
+Print a copy of the Internet Scavenger Hunt activity guide for each pair of students.
+Print a copy of the Strange But True Animals Activity Guide for each pair of students.

 Create a blank poster titled Trustworthiness Checklist and place it on the wall.